-For organisations that are already pursuing or planning a cloud-based or hybrid computing strategy, Windows Virtual Desktop is a neat fit.
+For organisations that are already pursuing or planning a cloud-based or hybrid computing strategy, Azure Virtual Desktop is a neat fit.
 It runs entirely in the Azure cloud, meaning that it has no requirement for additional capital IT investments.

 Advanced Security Built in